As always, our top priority is safety -- for you, our patients, as well as our employees and surrounding community.

 Masks are also required for everyone in areas where patients and visitors are likely to be.
 This includes hallways, cafeterias, lobbies and entrances to buildings that are used for both patient care and other work, like administration or research.

 Masks are required for everyone on all VUMC shuttles.

 We no longer require spacing in many areas, including elevators, in waiting lines, on shuttles or at outdoor picnic tables.

 Capacity is still restricted in public areas like cafeterias because these are used by patients and visitors who may not yet be vaccinated.

-We no longer screen employees, patients and visitors for fever or other symptoms.
-However -- just as before COVID-19 -- if you're running a fever or otherwise feeling sick, we ask that you not visit or come to work.
+We screen employees, patients and visitors for fever or other symptoms.
+Just as before COVID-19, if you're running a fever or otherwise feeling sick, we ask that you not visit or come to work.